huggingface/huggingface_hub/docs/main.md

 ## What's the Inference API?

-The Inference API allows you to send HTTP requests to models in the 🤗 Hub.
+The Inference API allows you to send HTTP requests to models in the Hugging Face Hub.
 The Inference API is 2x to 10x faster than the widgets! ⚡⚡

-## How can I explore the 🤗 Hub?
+## How can I explore the Hugging Face Hub?

 [![Model Hub Video](https://img.youtube.com/vi/XvSGPZFEjDY/0.jpg)](https://www.youtube.com/watch?v=XvSGPZFEjDY)

 ## How is a model's type of inference API and widget determined?

 To determine which pipeline and widget to display (`text-classification`, `token-classification`, `translation`, etc.), we analyze information in the repo such as the metadata provided in the model card and configuration files.
 This information is mapped to a single `pipeline_tag`.
-At the moment, we expose **only one** widget per model.
+We choose to expose **only one** widget per model for simplicity.

 For most use cases, the model type is determined from the tags.
 For example, if there is `tag: text-classification` in the metadata, the inferred `pipeline_tag` will be `text-classification`.

-For `🤗 Transformers`, additional information is obtained from `config.json`.
+For `🤗 Transformers` however, the model type is determined automatically from `config.json`.
 The architecture can be used to determine the type: for example, `AutoModelForTokenClassification` corresponds to `token-classification`.
 If you're really interested in this, you can see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).

 **You can always manually override your pipeline type with pipeline_tag: xxx in your model card metadata.**